cypress-io/cypress-docker-images/README.md

 ## Browsers

 We build an image with Chrome browser included.
-Based on `cypress/base:6` it is called `cypress/browser:chrome62`
+The image is based on `cypress/base:6` and is called `cypress/browsers:chrome62`.

 ## Example